oddcamp/frontend-manual/README.md

 We prefer using ES6 together with [Babel](https://babeljs.io), to ensure the code is compiled down into browser-compatible JavaScript.

-### Progressive Enhancement, Graceful Degradation

-TODO

 ### JS Utils

 We maintain and use [JS Utils](https://github.com/kollegorna/js-utils) library on real-life projects for easier development.
 The code examples below also rely on the library.

 ### jQuery

 We discourage using jQuery for new projects if possible.
-Instead, strive to rely on dependency-free lightweight libraries, such as JS Utils and [similar ones](https://github.com/kollegorna/js-utils#other-resources).
+Instead, strive to rely on dependency-free lightweight libraries, such as JS Utils and [similar ones](https://github.com/kollegorna/js-utils#other-resources) or consider [conditional loading](#loading-large-libraries-conditionally) for jQuery and its plugins.

+### Progressive Enhancement, Graceful Degradation

+TODO

 ### Selecting DOM elements